 Using a human macrophage model, it was shown that under-expression of endogenous RBBP6 stimulated viral transcription and viral replication, while over-expression strongly inhibited both.
 Interestingly, instead of revealing how the virus attacks the host, the team had identified a possible mechanism for the host to fight against the virus.
 According to the researchers “These results demonstrate the therapeutic potential of biologics that target this interface and identify additional PPIs that may be leveraged for novel therapeutic strategies”.

-New mechanism driving p53 stability in cancerous cells
+Paper 2: New mechanism driving p53 stability in cancerous cells

 The tumor suppressor protein p53 plays a key role in protecting against cancer; however, mutant forms of this protein have the opposite action and are associated with the onset of many types of the disease.
 Although p53 is one of the most well studied human proteins, little is known about the mechanisms that govern its stability and function.